 PRAYER – Almighty God, our Father, You sent St Teresa of Jesus to be a witness in the Church to the way of perfection.
 Sustain us by her spiritual doctrine and kindle in us, the longing for true holiness.
 Through Christ, our Lord, in union with the Holy Spirit.
 St Teresa pray for us, amen

 Saint of the Day – 15 October – St Teresa of Jesus/of Avila (1515-1582) Virgin, Mystic, Ecstatic, Reformer, Apostle of Prayer, Writer, Doctor of the Church.
-Born Teresa Sanchez Cepeda Davila y Ahumada at Avila, Old Castile, 28 March 1515 – died at Alba de Tormes, 4 October 1582 of natural causes in the arms of her secretary and close friend Blessed Anne of Saint Bartholomew.
+Born as Teresa Sanchez Cepeda Davila y Ahumada at Avila, Old Castile, on 28 March 1515 – died at Alba de Tormes, 4 October 1582 of natural causes in the arms of her secretary and close friend Blessed Anne of Saint Bartholomew.
 Her relics are preserved at Alba – her heart shows signs of Transverberation (piercing of the heart), and is displayed, too.
 Her Body is incorrupt.
 Patronages: • sick people; against bodily ills or sickness • against headaches • against the death of parents • lace makers or lace workers • people in need of grace • people in religious orders • people ridiculed for their piety • World Youth Day 2011 • Amos, Canada, diocese of • Avellaneda-Lanús, Argentina, diocese of • Berzano di Tortona, Italy • Pozega, Croatia • Spain.
 Attributes – Habit of the Discalced Carmelites, Book and Quill, arrow-pierced heart.
 St Teresa was Beatified on 24 April 1614 by Pope Paul V and Canonised on 12 March 1622, only forty years after her death, by Pope Gregory XV.
 Tradition associate Saint Teresa with the Infant Jesus of Prague with claims of former ownership and devotion.
 On 27 September 1970 St Teresa, was named a Doctor of the Church by Pope Paul VI.
 Her books, which include her autobiography (The Life of Teresa of Jesus) and her seminal work El Castillo Interior (trans.: The Interior Castle), are an integral part of Spanish Renaissance literature as well as Christian mysticism and Christian meditation practices.
 She also wrote Camino de Perfección (trans.: The Way of Perfection).

 The third child of Don Alonso Sanchez de Cepeda by his second wife, Doña Beatriz Davila y Ahumada, who died when the Teresa was in her fourteenth year, Teresa was brought up by her saintly father, a lover of serious books and a tender and pious mother.
 After her death and the marriage of her eldest sister, Teresa was sent for her to the Augustinian nuns at Avila but owing to illness she left at the end of eighteen months and for some years remained with her father and occasionally with other relatives, notably an uncle who made her acquainted with the Letters of St Jerome, which determined her to adopt the religious life, not so much through any attraction towards it, as through a desire of choosing the safest course.
 Unable to obtain her father’s consent she left his house unknown to him to enter the Carmelite Convent of the Incarnation at Avila, which then counted 140 nuns.
 The wrench from her family caused her a pain which she ever afterwards compared to that of death.
 However, her father at once yielded and Teresa took the habit.